-- 8.3.3. a market in paragraph 8.4 of this Appendix. - 8.4.
-A market not falling within paragraph 8.3 of this Appendix is eligible for the purposes of COLL 5 if: - 8.4.1. the ACD, after consultation with and notification to the Depositary, decides that market is appropriate for investment of, or dealing in, the Scheme Property; - 8.4.2. the market is included in a list in the prospectus; and - 8.4.3. the Depositary has taken reasonable care to determine that: - (a) adequate custody arrangements can be provided for the investment dealt in on that market; and - (b) all reasonable steps have been taken by the ACD in deciding whether that market is eligible. - 8.5.
-In paragraph 8.4.1, a market must not be considered appropriate unless it is regulated, operates regularly, is recognised by an overseas regulator, is open to the public, is adequately liquid and has adequate arrangements for unimpeded transmission of income and capital to or for the order of Shareholders. - 8.6.
-The Eligible Markets for the Sub-funds are set out in Appendix II. - 9.
-Money-market instruments with a regulated issuer - 9.1.
-In addition to instruments admitted to or dealt in on an eligible market, a Subfund may invest in an approved money-market instrument provided it fulfils the following requirements: - 9.1.1. the issue or the issuer is regulated for the purpose of protecting Shareholders and savings; and - 9.1.2. the instrument is issued or guaranteed in accordance with paragraph 10 (Issuers and guarantors of money-market instruments) below. - 9.2.
-The issue or the issuer of a money-market instrument, other than one dealt in on an eligible market, shall be regarded as regulated for the purpose of protecting Shareholders and savings if: - 9.2.1. the instrument is an approved money-market instrument; - 9.2.2. appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit risks related to investment in it), in accordance with paragraph 11 (Appropriate information for money-market instruments) below; and - 9.2.3. the instrument is freely transferable.
+- 9.1 In addition to instruments admitted to or dealt in on an eligible market, a Sub- fund may invest in an approved money-market instrument provided it fulfils the following requirements: - 9.1.1 the issue or the issuer is regulated for the purpose of protecting Shareholders and savings; - 9.1.2 the instrument is issued or guaranteed in accordance with paragraph 10 (Issuers and guarantors of money-market instruments) below; and - 9.1.3 the issuer is a company whose capital and reserves amount to at least EUR 10 million and which presents and publishes its annual accounts in accordance with the requirements of the Companies Act 2006 applicable to public companies limited by shares or by guarantee, or private companies limited by shares or by guarantee, or, for companies incorporated in the EEA, Directive 2013/34/EU, is an entity which, within a group of companies which includes one or several listed companies, is dedicated to the financing of the group or is an entity which is dedicated to the financing of securitisation vehicles which benefit from a banking liquidity line. - 9.2 The issue or the issuer of a money-market instrument, other than one dealt in on an eligible market, shall be regarded as regulated for the purpose of protecting Shareholders and savings if: - 9.2.1 the instrument is an approved money-market instrument; - 9.2.2 appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit risks related to investment in it), in accordance with paragraph II (Appropriate information for money-market instruments) below; and - 9.2.3 the instrument is freely transferable.